WZhaoKe/aegpwb/Install.md

 ### Get the source code

-Either use Mercurial to clone the source code repository on Bitbucket, for example using Mercurial directly from a Linux shell,
+Either use Mercurial to clone the source code repository on bitbucket, for example using Mercurial directly from a Linux shell,

     $ hg clone ssh://hg@bitbucket.org/uoyaeg/aegpwb aegpwb-working